altai-ui/qui-max/docs/components/QCheckboxGroup.md

 ### max

 - Type: `number`
+- default `Infinity`

-Used to define how many maximum checkboxes can be selected
+Sets the maximum number of checkboxes, that can be selected

 ```vue
 <q-checkbox-group v-model="checkedCities" :max="3">